 All parking restrictions are enforced on the academic side of campus beginning on the first day of fall and spring classes.
 Restrictions are not enforced on the residential side of campus until 5 p.m. on the fifth day of each semester to give students time to purchase and affix OWU parking permits.
 At all times, however, vehicles parked on the residential campus must be in marked B or C parking spots.
 (All OWU lots west of Washington Street are considered residential with the exception of parking lots at the Jay Martin Soccer Complex, Sanborn Hall, and Austin Manor.)

 Parking meters have been installed in several key locations throughout campus.
-Meters are enforced 24/7 and must have time showing whenever a vehicle is parked in a metered space, or enforcement action may be taken.
+Meters are enforced 24/7 and must have time showing whenever a vehicle is parked in a metered space, even if the vehicle is displaying a valid permit, or enforcement action may be taken.

 By following these simple rules, OWU students and their guests will be able to enjoy the convenience and privilege of OWU’s on-campus parking.
 Please contact Public Safety at 740-368-2222 with questions.

 Below are the descriptions and parameters for each type of OWU parking permit and details for securing them.

 All parking permits are non-transferable.
 Vehicles with fictitious or altered permits, or permits not registered to the specific vehicles on which they are displayed, will be immobilized, or towed, and impounded at the owner’s expense.
 Any student parking on OWU property must purchase a parking permit.

 Any student (residential, non-residential, or commuter) bringing a vehicle (automobile, motorcycle, scooter, etc.) to Delaware during an academic year and parking on OWU property must register the vehicle and properly display an OWU parking permit at all times.